Sgurgola is a graceful

 Saint Leonard of Noblat lived in the 6th century and is the patron saint of Sgurgola since 1200.
 His statue is usually kept in the hermitage and on November 6th, on the occasion of the festival of the patron, it is taken in procession with torches and fireworks to the parish church of Santa Maria Assunta.
 After the feast, which includes also a traditional fair, the statue is taken back in procession to the hermitage.
 Near San Leonardo a perennial spring gushes out, and another source, Fonte dellAcero (Maple spring), is not far away.

 Between 1963 and 1964 the film and TV director Ugo Gregoretti filmed in Sgurgola, with the participation of local population and actor Renato Salvatori a short footage (16'36") for Rai (Italian State Television) on first national preview in the village of his film "Omicron".
-The footage can be seen on You tube, thanks to Lamberto Corsi, in two parts: 1st part 2nd part.
+Thanks to Lamberto Corsi, the footage can be seen on You Tube, in two parts: 1st part 2nd part.

 By train: Rome-Naples line via Cassino - stop at Sgurgola (68 km/43 mi from Rome).
 In the station no tickets can be bought or stamped.
 The village is 3 km/1.8 mi far and can be reached by bus (CO.TRA.L. or Corsi & Pampanelli); the bus ticket can be bought at the newsagent over the railroad bridge (300 metres, 350 yds from the station).
 If you need to reach the station from the village you can get the tickets at the tobacconist in corso Repubblica.